 Dr. Anat Lea Bonshtien serves as the Chairman and Director of the Fuel Choices and Smart Mobility Initiative as of January 2017.
 Prior to this, she served as the Technology and Regulation Manager of the Initiative.
 In addition, Dr. Bonshtien serves in the Board of Directors of the Capsula Israeli Smart Transportation Center.
 She is also a member of the National Science Committee for Energy under the Ministry of Science and Technology.
 Dr. Bonshtien is a former Mimshak Fellow, a science and policy fellowship program which integrates scientific knowledge with decision making.
 Dr. Bonshtien holds a MSc and a PhD in Biochemistry from Tel-Aviv University, Israel.

-CEO, MOIA - Transportation on Demand Services
+CEO, MOIA, Transportation on Demand Services

-President and Chief Executive Officer, HARMAN
+President & Chief Executive Officer, HARMAN

-In 2017, Dinesh was named to the inaugural Recode 100.
+Dinesh joined HARMAN in 2007 and has transformed the company into a customer-centric and innovation driven technology leader, expanding the company’s business in high-growth emerging markets and positioning the company as the premier tier one partner to automotive companies around the world.
+Dinesh also served as Chairman of the Board of Directors when HARMAN was acquired by Samsung Electronics for US$8 billion in 2017.
+Prior to joining HARMAN, he spent 22 years with ABB Group, where he last held the dual role of President of ABB Group and Chairman and CEO of ABB North America.
+Moving to Beijing in 1994, Dinesh established ABB’s operations in China and North Asia, where he subsequently grew the region’s business ten-fold in four years.
+In 2017, Dinesh was named to the Inaugural Recode 100.
 In addition, B'nai B'rith International honored Dinesh with its Distinguished Achievement Award, and he was named an Ellis Island Medal of Honor recipient by the National Ethnic Coalition of Organizations (NECO).
 In 2015, Dinesh was named to Yahoo Finance’s short list of five-star CEOs and in 2014 was named to Fortune magazine’s “Business Person of the Year” list.

 Vice President & CRADLE Director, Hyundai Motor Company